Winners and losers of the second GOP presidential debate

 Nikki Haley

-Nikki Haley, Trump’s former UN ambassador, emerged as the biggest winner who was actually on the debate stage on Wednesday night.
+Haley, Trump’s former U.N. ambassador, emerged as the biggest winner who was actually on the debate stage on Wednesday night.

 As with the first debate in Milwaukee, the former South Carolina governor sought to present herself as the adult in the room — albeit one who wouldn’t back down from a fight.

 Haley generated one of the most talked-about moments in Wisconsin when she got into a heated back-and-forth with Vivek Ramaswamy.
-That animosity carried over into the Simi Valley event, with Haley producing another memorable exchange when she bluntly told the biotech entrepreneur that “every time I hear you, I feel a little bit dumber for what you say.”
+That animosity carried over into the Simi Valley event, with Haley producing another memorable exchange when she bluntly told the biotech entrepreneur, “Every time I hear you, I feel a little bit dumber for what you say.”

 The South Carolina governor went on offense throughout the night, mostly successfully.
-She directly took on Florida Gov. Ron DeSantis (R), generally seen as Trump’s top rival, accusing him of banning fracking — a hot-button issue in key swing states like Pennsylvania.
+She directly took on DeSantis, generally seen as Trump’s top rival, accusing him of banning fracking — a hot-button issue in key swing states, like Pennsylvania.

-And she stood her ground when Sen. Tim Scott (R), who also hails from the Palmetto State, pressed her on her support for hiking the gas tax as South Carolina governor and for her spending while at the UN.
+And she stood her ground when Scott, who also hails from the Palmetto State, pressed her on her support for hiking the gas tax as South Carolina governor and for her spending while at the UN.

 “Bring it, Tim,” Haley said to him as he opened his line of attack.